 If you're departing on a

-until a bus comes along.
-At peak times, there may be a wait for a
+transfer to a shuttle for your specific ship.
+(At peak times, there may be a wait for a

 shuttle--especially if you're cruising on a ship that carries several

 thousand passengers--so try to reach the port ahead of the crowd.)